EbaiItoe/turkish-pizza-deliciousProject/README.md

 ## Overview

-**PIZZA-licious** is a command-line Point of Sale (POS) system for a pizza restaurant.
+** TURKISH PIZZA-licious APP** is a command-line Point of Sale (POS) system for a pizza restaurant.
 It allows customers to build custom pizzas, select drinks, add sides, and generates receipts.
 The application is built in Java using Maven.

 ## Project Structure